 The Housatonic Museum of Art (HMA) was established in 1967 with the idea that visual art should be integrated into our daily environments as a vital component of an enriching academic experience.
 The Museum’s collection includes a broad range of artworks and ethnographic objects with a special emphasis on contemporary art.
 The HMA is one of the largest art collections of any two-year college in the Northeast.

-Paintings, sculptures, prints, and art objects are displayed in small, thematic exhibitions in lounges and hallways.
-The Burt Chernow Galleries programming also includes exhibitions that address topics relevant to the student body, that are inspired by the works in the collection, or traveling exhibitions that highlight local, regional, or national artists.
+Paintings, sculptures, and prints are displayed in small, thematic exhibitions throughout the college.
+The Burt Chernow Galleries presents rotating exhibitions that address topics relevant to the student body, that are inspired by the works in the collection, or traveling exhibitions that highlight regional, national or international artists.
 Programming between the museum, faculty and students further engages the students with the collection and exhibitions.

 The collection has significant works by artists who are considered major art historical figures such as Pablo Picasso, Craig Kauffman, Auguste Rodin, Mary Cassatt, Milton Avery, Larry Rivers, Victor Vasarely, Andy Warhol, Robert Rauschenberg, Roy Lichtenstein, Alex Katz, Tom Wesselmann, Isamu Noguchi, Christo and Jean-Claude, Sylvia Sleigh, Valerie Jaudon, Larry Bell, Jeff Koons, Will Barnet, and Larry Zox.

 To establish a collection of artworks that will serve as a repository of important artistic achievement.

 To introduce the Greater Bridgeport area to the pleasures and challenges that result from exposure to original art.